manuraj045/IMDB-Clone/README.md

-# Alarm-Clock using Vanilla JavaScript
+# Mini IMDB Clone using Vanilla JavaScript
 ---

 This repository has the souce code for a mini IMDB clone app developed using Vanilla JavaScript, HTML, CSS and Bootstrap Framework.</li>